 Instant (aka Instant Pot) just recently came out with their Vortex and Vortex Plus air fryers (read my Instant Vortex Plus Review).
-Now they have released a larger toaster oven version, the Instant Omni 9 in 1 (also known as Instant Pot Omni) and, coming soon, the Instant Omni Plus.
+Now they have released a larger toaster oven version, the Instant Omni 9 in 1 (also known as Instant Pot Omni) and the Instant Omni Plus.
 The ovens have the following functions: Air Fry, Toast, Bake, Broil, Roast, Slow Cook (a Plus only feature), Reheat, Proof (for raising dough, a Plus only feature), and Dehydrate.
 I finally got my hands on an Omni, so here is my Instant Pot Omni review all updated based on my model.

 For a Comparison chart of all of the Instant air fryer and toaster oven models See my Instant Vortex v.
 Instant Omni Comparison Chart.

 Overview of the Instant Omni and Omni Plus